 What do you enjoy most about your job?

 It sounds cheesy but I would have to say the people I work with.
-In my role I have to rely on others from across the company to ensure we can be successful, and luckily everyone at Canada Life is really friendly and willing to go out of their way to help you if you have a problem.
+In my role as Head of Customer Proposition at Canada Life, I have to rely on others from across the company to ensure we can be successful, and luckily everyone at Canada Life is really friendly and willing to go out of their way to help you if you have a problem.
 This attitude then ripples throughout the organisation to make it a really pleasant place to work.
 I have worked across a number of departments during my time at Canada Life and this friendliness/willingness to pitch in has been evident across all teams.

 I also enjoy the variety of challenges that we face as a company.
 Now is a busy time in the industry, with changing demographics and the 2014 pension freedoms rules introduced by the government significantly changing how customers interact with their insurer at retirement and what they expect from their insurer.
 Being in the team responsible for leading us through these changes brings various challenges but is consequently very rewarding.